KatamariJr/gorm.io/pages/docs/advanced_query.md

 ## Optimizer/Index Hints

-Optimizer hints allow controlling the query optimizer to choose a certain query execution plan, GORM supports it with `gorm.io/hints`, e.g:
+Optimizer hints allow you to control the query optimizer to choose a certain query execution plan.
+GORM supports these by importing `gorm.io/hints`, for example:

 ```go
 import "gorm.io/hints"